alibaba/anyproxy/README.md

-    socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service webConfigPort : 8088,  // optional, internal port for web config(beta), replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s disableWebInterface : false //optional, set it when you don't want to use the web interface };
+    socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service webConfigPort : 8088,  // optional, internal port for web config(beta), replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s disableWebInterface : false, //optional, set it when you don't want to use the web interface silent        : false, //optional, do not print anything into terminal. do not set it when you are still debugging.
+};
 new proxy.proxyServer(options);